Updated December 15, 2020

 Be sure to check public health guidance in your area on participating in Halloween activities.

-Due to the pandemic, this year’s back-to-school will be unlike any other.
-While schools will be implementing new measures to limit the spread of the virus, there are also steps that students with food allergy and their families can take.
+With the pandemic, there are some things to keep in mind as your child heads back-to-school.
+While schools will be continuing to implement measures to limit the spread of the virus, there are also steps that students with food allergy and their families can take.

 Check out our suggestions for students who are heading back to class.